wravoc/harden-freebsd/README.md

 * Disables sendmail completely
 * Removes `other` write permissions from key system files and folders
 * Allows only root for `cron` and `at`
-* Primitive directive and flag verification catches simple errors
+* Primitive flag verification catches simple errors
 * Modularizable within other tools
 * Automate any shell script
 * System Logging to `/var/log/messages` and Script Logging to `/var/log/harden-freebsd.log`